 Pro tip: The downside of key lock boxes is that they can leave a mess on your property.
 Picture your front gate or staircase filled with half a dozen lockboxes and imagine how that will drastically impact curb appeal.

 If you opt to use lockboxes for tours or to provide access for visitors, consider having a designated space in your building to place them.
 Preferably, this will be indoors or close to the main entranceway (bonus points for being in sight of a camera).
+If you choose to place your key lock boxes outside, make sure you invest in weatherproof key lock boxes for outside.

 3. Key safes